DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>Yung Lean once again proves that he&#x27;s one of the greats on &lt;em&gt;Jonatan&lt;/em&gt;.
+    <p>Yung Lean once again proves that he&#x27;s one of the greats on *Jonatan*.
 This being his sixth studio album, he&#x27;s able to hold on to his distinctive style while also showing a lot more maturity and personability than on any of his previous work.
-Not as groundbreaking as his earlier mixtapes, or any of the breakout miserable singles from &lt;em&gt;Stranger&lt;/em&gt;, but more than satisfying for me as a longtime fan who hasn&#x27;t sensed an ounce of fatigue yet. </p>
+Not as groundbreaking as his earlier mixtapes, or any of the breakout miserable singles from *Stranger*, but more than satisfying for me as a longtime fan who hasn&#x27;t sensed an ounce of fatigue yet. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=qjYkr78anZs&amp;list=RDqjYkr78anZs&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>